Axway/amplify-central/content/en/docs/integrate_with_central/cli_central/cli_asset_catalog.md

 ### Create an asset for an SDK

-Assets can be created for any digital content if the SDK is contained in a zip file.
+Assets can be created for any digital content, provided that the SDK is contained in a zip file and the file type matches the content type in the asset definition.

 #### Create an asset.json